-InterSystems IRIS sends a message over the TCP/IP connection to the .NET Gateway worker thread.
+InterSystems IRIS sends a message over the TCP/IP connection to the Object Gateway worker thread.
 The message consists of the method name, parameters, and occasionally some other information.

-The .NET Gateway worker thread finds the appropriate method or constructor call and invokes it using .NET reflection.
+The Object Gateway worker thread finds the appropriate method or constructor call and invokes it using .NET reflection.

 The results of the method invocation (if any) are sent back to the InterSystems IRIS proxy object over the same TCP/IP channel, and the proxy method returns the results to the InterSystems IRIS application.